-The following dissertation titled "Study on Best Practices Available for Successful Implementation of an Electronic Medical Record/Electronic Health Record System in a U.S Hospital" at "Allscripts, Pune is hereby approved as a certified study in management carried out and presented in a manner satisfactorily to warrant its acceptance as a prerequisite for the award of Post Graduate Diploma in Health and Hospital Management for which it has been submitted.
+The following dissertation titled "Study of Employee Perception regarding implementation of XYZ Electronic Medical Record/ Electronic Health Record Software" at Allscripts, Pune is hereby approved as a certified study in management carried out and presented in a manner satisfactorily to warrant its acceptance as a prerequisite for the award of Post Graduate Diploma in Health and Hospital Management for which it has been submitted.
 It is understood that by this approval the undersigned do not necessarily endorse or approve any statement made, opinion expressed or conclusion drawn therein but approve the dissertation only for the purpose it is submitted.